1978 San Francisco 49ers season

-The 1978 San Francisco 49ers season was the franchise's 29th season in the National Football League and their 33rd overall.
+The 1978 San Francisco 49ers season was the franchise's 29th season in the National Football League, their 33rd overall, and their second and final season under general manager Joe Thomas, who was fired following the end of the season.
+The Niners' 2–14 record was the worst in the NFL in 1978 and tied for the worst in franchise history with the 2004 and 2016 seasons, dating back to the team's origins in the All America Football Conference (AAFC) in 1946.

+Season history

 The team began the season hoping to improve upon their previous output of 5–9.
 Instead, the team started the season 0–4 for the second straight year.
 The team also suffered a nine-game losing streak.

 During the off-season, the 49ers acquired running back O. J. Simpson, who originally hailed from San Francisco, from the Buffalo Bills.
 Although Simpson had been one of the best backs in the league over the previous decade, he was in poor physical condition and had recently undergone knee surgery.
 As a result, his playing ability was limited.

+Interim head coach Fred O'Connor was hired in the middle of the team's season after first-season head coach Pete McCulley posted an unremarkable 1–8 record.
+However, after the season ended, O'Connor was let go along with the coaching staff, who had been hired by McCulley.

-The 49ers finished with the worst record in the league and scored only 219 points the fewest in the league in 1978.
-Making matters worse is that the first pick in the 1979 NFL Draft was traded to the Bills as part of the Simpson deal.
-The team set an NFL record with 63 turnovers.
+The 49ers finished with the worst record in the league and scored only 219 points, the fewest in the league in 1978.
+Making matters worse is that the club was unable to benefit from their miserable performance in the 1979 NFL draft, with the team's first pick already traded to the Bills as part of the O.J.
+Simpson deal.

-The last remaining active member of the 1978 San Francisco 49ers was quarterback Steve DeBerg, who played his final NFL game in the 1998 season, although he missed the 1994 - 1997 seasons.
+The 1978 team set an NFL record with 63 turnovers.